SAP/odata-vocabularies/vocabularies/Analytics.md

 Property|Type|Description
 :-------|:---|:----------
-[DimensionProperties](Analytics.xml#L279)|\[String\]|A list of property names that define a combination of dimension values<br>An empty list can occur only on the finest-grained level where it means all properties.
-This is used to include the unaggregated data in the result.
+[DimensionProperties](Analytics.xml#L279)|\[String\]|A list of property names that define a combination of dimension values<br>An empty list has a special meaning and can occur only on the finest-grained level.
+In this case, that level contains the unaggregated data with all properties, even those that are not referenced in `LevelProperties`.
 [AdditionalProperties](Analytics.xml#L286)|\[String\]|A possibly empty list of names of additional properties of the dimensions that occur in `DimensionProperties`

 <a name="MultiLevelExpandSiblingOrder"></a>